clemenshelm/metybur/README.md

 You can also call Meteor methods from Ruby.

 > ## Caution!
 >
-> This gem is just a few weeks old so far and doesn't include basic features like proper error handling.
+> This gem isn't at version 1 yet and doesn't include basic features like proper error handling.
 Also only a subset of the DDP protocol is implemented so far.
 Everything described in this README should work, though.
 >
 > I'll keep working on it constantly, so I suppose there will be a complete and stable version soon.
 Stay tuned!
 >
 > Clemens

 ## Installation